Skip to main content

 • Layers: Perception, STT, conversational flow, LLM, and TTS—each processes part of the interaction and can be tuned independently (see Layers below).

-• Documents: A set of documents that the persona has access to via Retrieval Augmented Generation.
+• Documents: A set of documents that the persona has access to via the Knowledge Base (retrieval-augmented generation, RAG).

 • Objectives: The goal-oriented instructions your persona will adhere to throughout the conversation.